 Affirmation Challenge Day 12 [Wealth]: “I’m financially abundant, and money comes to me naturally.”

-This is Day 12 of the 15-Day Affirmation Challenge where hundreds of participants around the world gather to practice positive affirmations for 15 days!
-If you haven’t signed up, please do so here first, then proceed to the task below.
+This is Day 12 of the 15-Day Affirmation Challenge where hundreds of participants around the world gather to practice positive affirmations for 15 days in July 2014.
+The challenge is now over, but you can still do the tasks in your own time.
+Visit the overview page for all Affirmation Challenge tasks and posts.

 - Affirmation Challenge announcement and signup details: 15-Day Affirmation Challenge | 460 Participants!